rubys/bootstrap/bylaws.md

 (b) vote on each matter submitted to a vote of the Voting Members;

-(c) listing as a Member at the JS Foundation's Web site and in other appropriate promotional materials;
+(c) listing as a Member at the $FOUNDATION's Web site and in other appropriate promotional materials;

-(d) display the JS Foundation logo on such Member’s Web site and in other appropriate materials to
+(d) display the $FOUNDATION logo on such Member's Web site and in other appropriate materials to
-    indicate membership in the JS Foundation, subject to such guidelines relating to the JS Foundation's trademarks as may from time to time be in force; and
+    indicate membership in the $FOUNDATION, subject to such guidelines relating to the $FOUNDATION's trademarks as may from time to time be in force; and

-(e) such other benefits, rights and privileges applicable to such Member’s Membership class as the Board
+(e) such other benefits, rights and privileges applicable to such Member's Membership class as the Board
     may designate from time to time by vote pursuant to Section 2.9 and Article XIV below or under the General Corporation Law of Delaware.